heysaeed/zkwork_aleo_worker/README.md

                                          16]
         --verbosity <verbosity>          Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2]
 ```
-try adjusting the following parameters for best performance，--parallel_num、--threads，“parallel 12 --threads 4“ is recommended.
-Threads can be adjusted based on different cpus.
+Try adjusting the following parameters for best performance, `--parallel_num` and `--threads`.
+The recommended values are `--parallel_num 2*cpu-cores --threads 1`.

 # complie
 ```shell